djatngose/dev-corner/README.md

 # Python
 I also love Python due to consise and flexible programming language. trying to understand it deeply and willing to work with it as another sencond importantn programming language

+# Java
+My college programming language is one of my favourite, I also want to get a chance to deep dive into it :)

 # Architecture
 1. Microservice
 2. Migrating to microservice database from relation monolith